News & Updates

 What We Do

 The Stateless Dignity Project is a young organization, founded in April 2018 by international human rights lawyer and freelancer Ashley S. Kinseth.
-With a team of four board members/volunteers, we work tirelessly to advance the mission of Stateless Dignity.
+With a dedicated and robust team of staff, board members, and volunteers, we work tirelessly to advance the organization’s mission.
 Ultimately, we aspire to develop a robust roster of programs, each focused on providing advocacy and legal assistance to identified stateless groups around the world.

 Stateless Dignity works first and foremost to advocate for and advance the rights and human dignity of stateless persons and families around the globe.
 As its first full-fledged Program, Stateless Dignity currently devotes the largest share of its resources to a stateless group that the UN has dubbed "the most persecuted minority in the world": the Rohingya.

 At the same time, Stateless Dignity also keeps its finger on the pulse of other statelessness and related issues across the globe, with news and photography content more broadly devoted to advancing the causes of all stateless populations, particularly across all our social media platforms.
 We look forward to expanding our programming at the earliest opportunity to include other programs.